berbiche/dotfiles/README.md

 Building can be done at two level:

 - Rebuild only the user configuration with home-manager
-- Rebuild the entire systeme configuration
+- Rebuild the entire system configuration

 1. Clone this repository.